top of page

 Left-handed Tantra incorporates practices that are considered more unconventional, including the use of substances, sexual practices, and interactions with taboo symbols or rituals.
 This path can be more dangerous because it seeks to transcend social norms in order to achieve spiritual liberation.
 Left-handed Tantra views spiritual growth as occurring through direct experiences that dismantle dualistic thinking, using what is typically socially forbidden as tools for enlightenment.
 This lineage has roots in ancient Hindu and Buddhist practices, where it emerged as a radical path meant for more advanced practitioners.

-**Disclaimer: We recommend caution and discernment to anyone considering trialing a new spiritual or healing community, particularly those suggesting sexual healing, given the risk for harm of vulnerable persons in these intimate spaces.
+**Disclaimer: We recommend caution and discernment to anyone considering trialing a new spiritual or healing community, particularly those suggesting sexual or spiritual healing, given the risk for harm of vulnerable persons in these intimate spaces.
 No guru or teacher should ever seek out or solicit a student offering sexual healing.
 Safe & experienced gurus & teachers are necessary to guide anyone in individual study or practice of any advanced lineage.
 We make no formal recommendation for any specific path, event, or healing community on our site.

 Image by petr sidorov